 Register, package, and deploy models from anywhere

-Register and track ML models
+Register and track machine learning models

-When using Filter by
+- When you use the Filter by

-Tags option on the Models page of Azure Machine Learning Studio, instead of using
+Tagsoption on the Models page of Azure Machine Learning Studio, instead of using

-TagName : TagValue customers should use
+TagName : TagValue, use

 Package and debug models

 Before you deploy a model into production, it's packaged into a Docker image.
 In most cases, image creation happens automatically in the background during deployment.
 You can manually specify the image.